 Hours of Operation

-The International Church of Cannabis is back open again to the public Friday through Monday from 12pm-4pm for the BEYOND Experience — each one starts promptly at 20 minutes past the hour.
+The International Church of Cannabis is back open again to the public Fri, Sat, Sun, Mon from 12pm-8pm and Tues, & Thur 4PM – 8PM for the BEYOND Experience.
+Each Beyond Light Experience starts promptly at 20 minutes past the hour.
 There is no consumption allowed during these hours, but you may come and tour the breathtaking property and take as many pictures as you like – no commercial photography, however, without written consent.
-If you are interested in attending outside of these hours, please call 303-630-9500 to arrange a private tour.

 The International Church of Cannabis’ mission is to offer a home to adults everywhere who are looking to create the best version of themselves by way of the sacred plant.
 Our lifestance is that an individual’s spiritual journey, and search for meaning, is one of self-discovery accelerated by way of ritual and mindful cannabis use.
 Elevationists claim no divine authority, nor authoritarian structure, therefore, those of all religious and cultural background are welcome to visit our chapel and take part in our celebrations.

 Elevationism started in Denver, Colorado with a small group of individuals unsatisfied with the outdated, organized religions currently available to them.